jakewatson91/cs534/hw3/README.md

 📌 Overview

+The code for the genetic algorithm is in `genetic_algo.py` The code for GBFS is in `bfs.py`

 This repository contains implementations of two algorithms for learning mappings between input and output grids:
 	1. Genetic Algorithm (GA) – Evolves a population of candidate solutions to learn transformation rules.
 	2. Greedy Best-First Search (GBFS) – Uses a heuristic-driven approach to find an optimal mapping.